 "A Lady in a Lilac Dress with Flowers" by Władysław Czachórski‘A Spot in Time’ by Theresa Rodriguez The Society April 20, 2019 Beauty, Love Poems, Poetry 2 Comments It is a moment or a spot in time, When time is quieted and put away; A simple thing becoming the sublime, Suspended and eternal in a day And all around me just dissolves to naught; I feel my world around me disappears; It is just me before you—I am caught Between my happiness and many fears.
 You look at me as if you’ve known before All that I am in heart and soul and mind, Or wish to know them, here and now and more: These gazes that reveal and seek entwined.
 For then I look up and I realize I get lost when I look into your eyes.
 Theresa Rodriguez is the author of Jesus and Eros: Sonnets, Poems and Songs.
 She also has put together a chapbook of 37 sonnets which is available as an ebook on amazon.com.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Joseph S. Salemi April 20, 2019 This is a very fine sonnet, Shakespearean not just in form but also in its acute psychologizing.
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+NOTE TO POETS: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Joseph S. Salemi April 20, 2019 This is a very fine sonnet, Shakespearean not just in form but also in its acute psychologizing.
 Line 12 (“These gazes that reveal and seek entwined”) is a clear allusion to the Renaissance notion that the “eye-beams” of two potential lovers can entangle and entrap their souls in helpless mutual adoration.
 My only suggestion is that in line 7 there should be a dash after /you/, not a comma, since two separate independent clauses are involved.
 Normally I’d suggest a semicolon, but since there is already one in line 6 the dash would be more appropriate.
 Reply Theresa Rodriguez April 20, 2019 Thank you Professor Salemi for your comments and your punctuation suggestion for line 7.
 I have requested Evan to update it.
 Your appreciation means the world to me!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.